cjuhlin/devcor-notes/docs/Software Development and Design/Scalabilty.md

 ### Cons

-Need to take the server down to add new resources as ram,HDD,CPU
+Need to take the server down to add new resources like ram, HDD, CPU

 ## Scaling horizontally